 Allsup Entrepreneurship Academy Alumni, ‘20 and ‘21

-A rising college freshman, Sam won first place and a cash prize at the Allsup Entrepreneurship Academy twice, and with his winnings began brainstorming.
+A rising college freshman, Sam won first place and a cash prize at the Allsup Entrepreneurship Academy twice, and with his winnings, began brainstorming.
 Noticing that his high school cafeteria didn’t have a healthy drink that provided the energy essential to stay focused with good flavor, he decided to share his love of tea and business through Gateway Tea.
-Now, Gateway Tea is part of multiple local STL businesses where Sam is passionately selling his tea revolution to all.
+Now, Gateway Tea is part of multiple STL businesses where Sam passionately sells his tea revolution to all.

-Honeymoon Chocolates was co-founded by Cam and Haley Loyet in 2016 and specializes in bean to bar craft chocolate sweetened solely with raw honey.
-Haley is a SLU alumna and current pediatric resident at Saint Louis University hospital.
-With a dual focus on addressing the concerns facing supply of cacao and honeybees, and providing a delightful way for consumers to remove more refined sugar from their diets, Honeymoon Chocolates provides sweet treats that taste good and do good.
-Their honey is purchased directly from beekeepers and a portion of proceeds goes to support honeybee research.
+Cam and Haley Loyet co-founded Honeymoon Chocolates in 2016, specializing in bean-to-bar craft chocolate sweetened solely with raw honey.
+Haley is a SLU alumna and current pediatric resident at Saint Louis University Hospital.
+With a dual focus on addressing the concerns facing supplies of cacao and honeybees, and providing a delightful way for consumers to remove more refined sugar from their diets, Honeymoon Chocolates provides sweet treats that taste good and do good.
+Their honey is purchased directly from beekeepers, and a portion of the proceeds support honeybee research.

 Ugly Sweater Store

 Chaifetz School Alumni Mike Golomb launched the Ugly Sweater Store in 2008 after a frustrating attempt at finding a sweater to attend an “Ugly Sweater” themed holiday party.
-From there the idea has grown to not only include vintage styles, but also manufacturing his own unique take on the tradition.
+From there, the idea has grown to include vintage styles and manufacturing his unique take on the tradition.
 Looking for a festive shirt with lights?
 Or something for the kids?
 Look no further.